iharshka/Hospital-FileSystem-Todos-Express-servers/README.md

 - **_hospital.js_**: Added PUT/POST/GET/DELETE route handlers.
 Added validation to the PUT/POST/DELETE methods.
 Also, added SSL certificates when I found localhost:3000 is only working with http & not https
 - **_fileServer.js_**: file management system on the server.
 Made this to play how fs works server side.
 - **_todoServer.js_**: This one will be a bit complex.
 An app where I can see my todos of the day, add new ones, delete previous ones, modify previous ones etc.
+- **_storedTodoServer.js_**: This one was a bit more complex than todoServer.js because the todos was now saved in a file.
+Used Async await, Promises, fs to achieve this server after lot of bugs.
+The server is programmed nicely so that if it encounters, it shows proper logs + response message as well making debugging easy.
+Also, this server uses functions for reading & writing Todos rather than writing them again & again.

 ## Generating self-signed certificates